EPiCS/soundgates/gettingstarted/tutorial/index.md

 `./patchStarter.sh sin440.zip`.

+If you get error messages regarding ALSA and you cannot hear any sound, you might need to adjust your device settings as described in the [config documentation]({{site.url}}/documentation/config).
+Note that the Synthesizer needs exclusive access to your soundcard, so you may have to close other programs that play sound.

 # Step By Step Guide for the Zynq
 To get started using ReconOS, this guide leads you through the first steps to setup your development environment using the